adgaudio/HeartSpot/README.md

 ```

-- Paper on ArXiv:  **TODO: add url after conference**
-- Paper on IEEE, as published via conference BHI-BHN 2022:  **TODO:  add URL after conference**

 Reproducibility
 ===

 The code used for the paper was extracted from a code repository that contained code for another project.
 I attempted to extract only the relevant material pertaining to this paper.
-Please let me know how to fix an issue or otherwise that you encountered one.
+Please let me know how to fix an issue or otherwise if you encountered one.

 #### Git clone this repository and cd into it